kjackowski/kjackowski.github.io/source/_posts/2014-12-31-hello-world.markdown

 ## Technicalities

-This blog is, as one can see on the [site][1] and in the [source code][2], is bu ilt with [Octopress][3], a blogging software, that builds blogs with static html-files and can be easily configured to deploy on github.
+This blog is, as one can see on the [site][1] and in the [source code][2], is built with [Octopress][3], a blogging software, that builds blogs with static html-files and can be easily configured to deploy on github.

 [1]: https://kjackowski.github.io/
 [2]: https://github.com/kjackowski/kjackowski.github.io